onyiny-ang/denyenv-validating-admission-webhook/README.md

 nginx-8586cf59-qmdm4   1/1       Running   0          1m
 ```

-Its not there.
+It's not there.
 What's going on?

 The best way to determine why the `nginx-with-env` pod is not running is to review the Kubernetes event stream:

 ```
 kubectl get events